Before we dive into this question, let's speak about the use of tools in general first:

 - The cavesson is one size and therefore it doesn't fit very small ponies and huge headed horses, so it doesn't fit a little Falabella pony and it doesn't fit a huge Clydesdale.
 But it fits all horses in between, so from an Arab to a Swedish Coldblood trotter, from a riding pony to a warmblood horse.
 In the future we will also produce cavessons in more sizes, so also the littlest and biggest horses on earth can benefit from ST!
 Click HERE if you would like to order a cavesson in the ST Webshop >>

-ST with a nylon cavesson
+4.2.
+ST and a nylon cavesson

 - This cavesson is much cheaper than the ST cavesson, therefore a lot of beginner ST trainers are attracted to this cavesson.